Create first-place-worthy smoked brisket thanks to this recipe from top competition BBQ team Travis Clark of Clark Crew BBQ.

 - Cook.
 Remove the brisket flat and point from the aluminum pan and place on the smoker or the indirect side of the grill and allow them to smoke for 30 minutes to create a good sear and plump them up.

 - Once tender, remove the flat and point from the smoker or grill and carefully vent the foil to release the steam to stop the cooking process.
-Place the meat in a holding box such as a Cambro or faux Cambro and allow it to rest for at least one hour so that the temperature can slowly lower and the juices can be reabsorbed.
+Place the meat in a holding box such as a Cambro or faux Cambro for at least an hour.

 - Remove the brisket flat from the foil and add the liquid to the liquid from the point.
 Pour all the liquid from the foil through a fine mesh strainer to separate the liquid (“au jus”) from any solids.

 - Slice the flat against the grain.
-The slices should be approximately the thickness of a pencil (about 1/4”).
+The slices should be approximately the thickness of a pencil [about 1/4” (6.4 mm)].
 Brush both sides of each slice with the au jus.
 Turn in brisket slices and burnt ends according to contest rules (traditionally in a “blind” Styrofoam turn-in box).

 High quality websites are expensive to run.
 If you help us, we’ll pay you back bigtime with an ad-free experience and a lot of freebies!